-Abu Dhabi is UAE’s second most populous city and the government is working hard to make it inclusive for everyone.
+Abu Dhabi is UAE’s second most populous city and the government is working hard to make it very friendly to the people with disabilities.
 Recently the municipality completed the rehabilitation of 30 game sites, including nine play areas at the Abu Dhabi Corniche as well the established 10 walkways especially for persons with disabilities at Abu Dhabi’s beaches.
 Two walks are on Al Bateen public beach and Al Bateen ladies beach while eight walkways were constructed on Corniche beach.

 Credit: Flickr / Francisco Anzola / CC BY 2.0

-Abu Dhabi International Airport provides assistance to disabled persons and persons with reduced mobility for arrival, departure, and transit.
-You can avail of their services with 48 hours prior notice by informing the airline or your travel agent.
-The airport is well equipped for physically challenged travelers.
-There is a special check-in gate with direct access from the car park, as well as dedicated lifts, and a meet and assist service.
+Abu Dhabi International Airport provides assistance to disabled persons and also to the persons with reduced mobility on arrival, at departure, and transit.
+One has to give 48 hours prior notice to the airline or your travel agent.
+The airport is well equipped for physically challenged travellers.
+There is a special check-in gate with direct access from the car park, as well as dedicated lifts.

 Where to stay